 We are a development stage company.
 Therefore, you must evaluate us in light of the uncertainties and complexities present in a development stage pharmaceutical company.
 We are conducting research and development on our product candidates.
 Accordingly, we have not begun to market or generate revenues from the commercialization of any of these products.
 We will need to engage in significant time-consuming and costly research, development, preclinical studies, clinical testing and regulatory approval for our products under development prior to their commercialization.
 We may fail in the development and commercialization of our products.
-We cannot assure you that our products under development, if successfully developed, will generate sufficient or sustainable revenues or that we will be profitable.
+We expect to incur significant increasing operating losses over the next several years.
+If we succeed in the development of our products, we still cannot assure you that we will generate sufficient or sustainable revenues or that we will be profitable.